Conscious Creativity: A Guidebook for Living a Colorful, Creative Life

 Did you enjoy this story?
 Let me know in the comments below!

-Also, forward this to someone you know who might enjoy a new creativity roadmap.
+Also, forward this to someone who might enjoy a new creativity roadmap.

 Learn more about Philippa Stanton and her work here.